dengzii/blog-article/android/View的创建流程.md

 接着初始化 ActionBar

-	/**
-     * Creates a new ActionBar, locates the inflated ActionBarView,
-     * initializes the ActionBar with the view, and sets mActionBar.
-     */
     private void initWindowDecorActionBar() {
         Window window = getWindow();
-        // Initializing the window decor can change window feature flags.
-        // Make sure that we have the correct set before performing the test below. window.getDecorView();
+        window.getDecorView();
         if (isChild() || !window.hasFeature(Window.FEATURE_ACTION_BAR) || mActionBar != null) {
             return;